H-index: Susceptibility to manipulation

 Weaknesses apply to the purely quantitative calculation of scientific or academic output.
-Like other metrics that count citations, the h-index can be manipulated by coercive citation, a practice in which an editor of a journal forces authors to add spurious citations to their own articles before the journal will agree to publish it.
+Like other metrics that count citations, the h-index can be manipulated by coercive citation, a practice in which an editor of a journal or a reviewer forces authors to add spurious citations to their own articles before the journal will agree to publish it.
 The h-index can be manipulated through self-citations, and if based on Google Scholar output, then even computer-generated documents can be used for that purpose, e.g. using SCIgen.
 The h-index can be also manipulated by hyperauthorship.
 Recent research shows clearly that the correlation of the h-index with awards that indicate recognition by the scientific community has substantially declined.

 Variants

 Various proposals to modify the h-index in order to emphasize different features have been made.
 Many of these variants, such as g-index, are highly correlated with the original h-index, which has led some researchers to consider them redundant.

 One metric which was found not to be highly correlated with h-index and is correlated with scientific awards as of 2019 is the fractional h-index.

 A Hirsch-type index for institutions has also been devised.
 A scientific institution has a successive Hirsch-type index of i when at least i researchers from that institution have an h-index of at least i.

 The h-index has been applied to internet media, such as YouTube channels.
 It is defined as the number of videos h a channel has with more than h × 10^{5} views.
 When compared with a video creator's total view count, the h-index and g-index better capture both productivity and impact in a single metric.

 More recently, a dual framework distinguishing between disruptive and consolidating scientific impact has led to the development of new h-index variants.

+Since 2015 a team of researchers led by John P. A. Ioannidis at Stanford maintains the Science-wide author databases of standardized citation indicators, a multidimensional ranking of the world's most cited scientists.
+This measure is composed of five ingredients: the h-index itself; the total number of citations; the coauthorship-adjusted Schreiber hm-index; the number of citations to papers as a single author; the number of citations to papers as a single or first author; and the number of citations to papers as a single, first, or last author.